Skip to content

 Background & Motivation

-Background: 3D modeling of articulated objects (doors, drawers, laptops) is critical for robotics, AR/VR, and digital twins.
-Recent works such as PARIS and GAPartNet employ NeRF/3DGS for self-supervised modeling, yet are largely limited to single-joint, two-state settings.
+Background: 3D modeling of articulated objects (doors, drawers, laptops) is essential for robotics, AR/VR, and digital twins.
+Recent works like PARIS and GAPartNet use NeRF/3DGS for self-supervised modeling, but are mostly limited to single-joint, two-state scenarios.

-Limitations of Prior Work: (1) Two-state methods support only discrete pairwise comparisons and cannot model continuous motion; (2) they require prior knowledge of the number of parts or strict geometric constraints; (3) multi-part decoupling relies on Marching Cubes explicit meshes, leading to severe error accumulation.
+Limitations of Prior Work: (1) Two-state methods only perform discrete pairwise comparisons and cannot model continuous motion; (2) They require a known number of parts or strict geometric constraints; (3) Multi-part decoupling relies on explicit meshes from Marching Cubes, leading to severe error accumulation.

-Key Challenge: How can a continuous part-level motion model be learned from limited discrete interaction-state observations?
+Key Challenge: How to learn continuous part-level motion models under limited observations of discrete interaction states?

-Key Insight: The key insight is that each interaction state can be modeled as a continuous deformation of a shared canonical Gaussian field, where motion within a part is consistent while motion across parts differs.
+Key Insight: Each interaction state can be modeled as a continuous deformation of a shared canonical Gaussian field, where intra-part motion is consistent and inter-part motion differs.

-Core Idea: A latent-code-conditioned deformation network drives continuous deformation of the canonical Gaussian field; automatic part decoupling is achieved through motion trajectory clustering followed by SAM-guided boundary refinement.
+Core Idea: A deformation network conditioned on latent codes drives the continuous deformation of the canonical Gaussian field, achieving automatic part decoupling through motion trajectory clustering and SAM boundary refinement.

 Method